Debbie Reynolds Fast Facts

 Warner Bros. talent executive William Orr was responsible for changing her first name from Frannie to Debbie.

-Has been known to say, "Yes, I'm Princess Leia's mother" when referring to her daughter, actress and author Carrie Fisher, who played the character in the Star Wars movie universe.
+Had been known to say, "Yes, I'm Princess Leia's mother" when referring to her daughter, actress and author Carrie Fisher, who played Princess Leia in the Star Wars movie franchise.

-Since the 1950s, she has been involved with The Thalians, a group of entertainment professionals who support mental healthcare issues.
-She serves as president emeritus.
+She was active with the Thalians, a group of entertainment professionals who support mental healthcare issues.
+She served as president emeritus.

-She is a proud former Girl Scout and has always supported scouting.
+She was former Girl Scout and supported scouting.

+Nominated for an Academy Award and received the Jean Hersholt Humanitarian Award in 2015.

-Has been nominated for an Academy Award, two Emmy Awards, and a Tony Award.
+Nominated for a Daytime Emmy and nominated for a Tony Award.

 Timeline: